 After appearing on the showrunner’s The Leftovers, King was down to suit up for him again. “[Lindelof] had the script delivered with a lovely note, saying that he sees me as this and would I take this ride with him,” she recalls on a recent Sunday morning during her EW cover shoot.
 “I started reading the pilot and five pages in I was like, ‘Oh, oh, he’s going here?
 Black Wall Street?’” she says of the harrowing opening scene depicting the 1921 Tulsa massacre.
 “I had to just sit with that for a second because it had been something that my sister and I, for a long time, had been like, ‘Why hasn’t this story been told?’”

-The gallery has been updated with HQ photo stills and HD screencaptures of Regina King in latest episode of “Watchmen”.
+The gallery has been updated with HQ photo stills and HD screencaptures of Regina King in the latest episode of Watchmen.
 Take a look and enjoy!

-Read the whole article/interview in our press library.
+Read the full article/interview in our press library.

 Thanks to my friend Sarah, the gallery has been updated with several HQ photo stills of Regina King from various episodes of Watchmen.
 Take a look and enjoy!